-You can reverse prediabetes by changing your diet and lifestyle.
+You can reverse prediabetes without medication, simply by changing your diet and adding physical activity to your lifestyle.
+Here's how to lower your blood sugar naturally.

 But there are ways to lower your blood sugar, or glucose, naturally with certain food and lifestyles choices.